 Average Weather in Beaufort North Carolina, United States

-In Beaufort, the temperature typically varies from 38°F to 86°F over the course of the year, and is rarely below 26°F or above 90°F.
+In Beaufort, the summers are long, warm, and oppressive; the winters are cold and windy; and it is wet and partly cloudy year round.
+Over the course of the year, the temperature typically varies from 38°F to 86°F and is rarely below 26°F or above 90°F.

 Average High and Low Temperature